DavidAlexanderMoe/Spotify_and_SoundCloud_Playlist_to_WAV_Folder/README.md

 If everything goes well, you should see your playlist beginning to download in a folder with the same name.

 **Note that some songs, especially soundcloud files, can lead to forbidden access with a consequent non-successful download.**
+**Other songs could be difficult to find in WAV quality, so if that was the case just change che best audio setting in the ydl_opts from WAV to mp3**